 December 31, 2015: Harp Technologies continues to advance during 2015.

-With the recruitment of two new design engineers, improvement of facilities, and start of the biggest-ever customer project, Harp Technologies has advanced in many areas during 2015.
-In addition, the open offer base is at an all-time high, giving confidence to the year 2016.
+With the recruitment of two new design engineers, improvement of facilities, and the start of its biggest-ever customer project, Harp Technologies has advanced in many areas during 2015.
+In addition, the open offer base is at an all-time high, giving confidence for the year 2016.

 September 30, 2015: Harp Technologies at Elkom Fair.

 We would like to invite you to meet us at the Elkom fair on October 6-8, 2015.
 Elkom is the leading event in professional electronics in the Baltic region and it will be held in the Expo and Convention Centre in Helsinki, Finland.
 Please visit us at booth 7g50 to discuss how we could help you in the area of RF and microwave technology.